dkimpara/LMC/README.md

 ---------
 The complexity of local max-cut with FLIP-neighborhood is known for finite simple graphs with maximum degree 3 and maximum degree 5 and above.
-Hence we attempt to establish a polynomial time algorithm for graphs with maximum degree 4.
+Hence this repo works towards establishing a polynomial time algorithm for graphs with maximum degree 4.
 (Elsaesser and Tobias)